 It also helps to consider what you’re asking customers to do.
 For a simple task, a small incentive will do.
 More in-depth discussions or research sessions should come with a higher reward.

-It only takes a few moments of considering which customer research incentives to offer to get overwhelmed.
+It only takes a few moments to get overwhelmed at the number of research incentive options.
 The straightforward options like cash start to seem a bit murky when you dive into things like tax considerations and bribery rules.
 But will anyone care about your stickers or mugs?

 Let’s take a closer look at five types of customer research incentives and when to use each.